exeldro/obs-replay-source/README.md

 # Replay Source for OBS Studio

-Plugin for OBS Studio to (slow motion) replay async sources from memory.
+Plugin for OBS Studio to (slow motion) replay async sources from memory, with extra button for start delay to only affect first replay in queue.

 Download from
 https://obsproject.com/forum/resources/replay-source.686/